nimiq/php-xpub/README.md

 # An XPub can be converted into an address.
 # Pass $coin = 'eth' to convert into an ETH address.
+#
+# By default, xpubs are converted into standard addresses,
-# (xpubs are converted into regular addresses, zpubs are converted into segwit addresses.)
+# ypubs are converted into nested segwit addresses,
+# and zpubs are converted into native segwit addresses.
 $address = $xpub_i->toAddress( $coin = 'btc' );
 ```